 There has to be a culture of inclusion to overcome imposter syndrome in the workplace.
 So, as a manager, here are five tips to help you with that.

-Create a work environment that authentically represents inclusion; People experience imposter syndrome when they notice that their gender, race, or other identity factors are not well represented.
+Create a work environment that authentically represents inclusion: People experience imposter syndrome when they notice that their gender, race, or other identity factors are not well represented.
 And, of course, in the workplace, you can’t have all these factors balanced.
 This reason is why you need to create an inclusive workplace.

 Inclusive workplaces are happier, more productive, and healthier.
 Plus, it builds employees’ engagement and gives them a sense of belonging.
 So, no matter the level of achievement they get to, because they feel included, they embrace their authentic selves.

-Stop micromanaging your people; Never play big brother around your employees.
+Stop micromanaging your people: Never play big brother around your employees.
 Instead, you could delegate their tasks and trust them to do the work well.
 Give criticism when necessary and appreciate their efforts.

-Don’t Seek Perfection; Nobody is perfect as everyone has their strengths and weaknesses.
+Don’t Seek Perfection: Nobody is perfect as everyone has their strengths and weaknesses.
 Train your employees on their weaknesses, and build on their strengths while giving them the space to grow.

-Offer women and people of color equal support and reinforcement; Research has shown that firms with the most diverse and inclusive executive teams were 33% more likely to outperform their peers on profitability and 21% likelihood of outperforming their industry competitors.
+Offer women and people of color equal support and reinforcement: Research has shown that firms with the most diverse and inclusive executive teams were 33% more likely to outperform their peers on profitability and 21% likelihood of outperforming their industry competitors.
 So, developing a diverse team can benefit your company.

 In developing a diverse team, you need to build a support system that makes women and people of color feel that they belong, as this act will increase their sense of possibility of advancement.

 The truth is most women and people of color already have this ambition, determination, and desire for achievement.
 They only need to feel that they belong and they’re recognized.
-So, give credit when due, assess potential and not only competence, check with colleagues and peers in the field, especially other women and people of color.
+So, give credit where it’s due, assess potential and not only competence, check with colleagues and peers in the field, especially other women and people of color.